-Where to get your pizza fix
+Where to get your pizza fix in Hong Kong!

-There’s something so charmingly Italian about Motorino.
-Whether you’re watching the world go by on the SoHo escalators, or tucked away in the coolest part of Wan Chai, there is a warmth and a cosiness to this establishment that feels truly authentic.
-The service is always spot on as well.
-We love the Bresaola with Arugula, Fior Di Latte, Pecorino and Extra Virgin Olive for something a little bit more substantial and savoury (the saltiness from the cured meat adds to this).
-If you’re a cheese lover, there can be no wrong done when ordering the Quattro Formaggi (Gorgonzola, Provolone, Fior Di Latte, Pecorino, Parsley and Chili Oil), or if you want to get your greens in with your cheese, opt for the oh-so-damn-delicious Spinach & Scamorza.
+With a sauce that must have been passed down through generations and a vast selection of toppings to choose from, Motorino is no doubt a top pick.
+We love the Bresaola with Arugula, Fior Di Latte, Pecorino and Extra Virgin Olive when we’re looking for something substantial and savoury (the saltiness from the cured meat adds to this).
+If you’re a cheese lover, there can be no wrong done when ordering the Quattro Formaggi (Gorgonzola, Provolone, Fior Di Latte, Pecorino, Parsley and Chili Oil), or if you want to get your greens in with your cheese, opt for the oh-so-delicious Spinach & Scamorza.
 But save room for dessert because once the kids eye that Nutella Calzone, they’ll be begging you to order one (trust us, it’s de-lish!).

 Motorino, 14 Shelley Street, Central, Hong Kong, 2801 6881